 Most fasting lab results are available for your doctor in about 24 hours.
 However, some tests may take longer to complete.
 The lab will provide a report to your doctor, and your doctor will use the report to help with next steps in your diagnosis and treatment.

-Learn more about the lab services offered at Bon Secours.
+Learn more about the lab services we offer at Bon Secours.